Abalone

 Copper (Shield)

 The Copper Shield is among the most enigmatic objects created by Northwest Coast peoples.
 The origin of its shape is unknown, but was traditionally created from a sheet of copper metal that was into a flared shield, with a T-shape beaten into the lower portion, and then carved, painted or adorned with other materials and designs.
 The design was often relating to the clan in possession of the Copper, in the style of the region.
-Throughout the coast, Copper Shields could be exchanged at high values between Chiefs, or may be passed down to the next generation, with a Chieftanship for instance.
+Throughout the coast, Copper Shields can be exchanged at high values between Chiefs, or may be passed down to the next generation, with a Chieftanship for instance.
 After colonial contact, Coppers may have been made from native copper or from traded copper, but there is not evidence to suggest that being made of trade copper made the Copper Shield of lesser value.

 Frontlets